Download our 2021 Spring Softball Rule Book

 - Any player may go in and out of the defensive lineup an unlimited number of times, provided the player still occupies the same batting position whenever he or she is in the lineup.

-- Distance from home plate apex to pitching plate edge is 50 feet.
+- Distance from back apex of home plate to the front of the pitching rubber is 50 feet.

-- The black border that outlines the plate is NOT considered part of Home Plate.
+- The black border that outlines the plate is considered part of Home Plate.

 - Home team occupies the dugout on the first base sideline.